jamieastley/Exodus-Network/README.md

 # LFG Submit

-Warmind will dynamically create the appropriate buttons for each character found under the players' account, and some of the selected characters' data will be stored in Firebase so other players can see their stats when viewing other LFG posts details.
+Exodus Network will dynamically create the appropriate buttons for each character found under the players' account, and some of the selected characters' data will be stored in Firebase so other players can see their stats when viewing other LFG posts details.

 ![lfg Submission](https://media.giphy.com/media/1xlKJ8SvD5H64Mjcct/giphy.gif)